 Self Check-in frees up your volunteers and allows the parents of youth to ensure that youth are checked in correctly.
 The parents of youth go to the check-in desk print out their labels and then can drop their youth off at the room where they’ve been checked into.
 This frees your volunteers up from having to check youth in so that they can focus on looking after the youth.

 Alternatively some churches have their staff check-in using the self-check-in page to make it easier for their volunteers.

 Having your staff perform the check-in procedure can help ensure that all your youth are correctly checked in, and the correct labels given to parents.

 A common method to help achieve this, is to giving your team members tablets allowing them to check-in youth as they arrive and allows them to make sure that the youth are checked in correctly, in case something happens.
 It also allows your volunteers to check for any information they need quickly.

 How it works

 Your volunteers simply have a iPad or similar tablet where they access the ‘Check-in’ screen.
-Once you have your print stations set up correctly they can then check kids in as they enter and have labels printed at the correct print station.
+Once you have your print stations set up correctly they can then check youth in as they enter and have labels printed at the correct print station.

 Quick check-in is a variant of self check-in that is designed to work with barcode scanners.
 Quick check-in allows your members to simply scan a barcode that relates to their security code and check-in, no further interaction required.